The UTSA Institute of Texan Cultures is a one-of-a-kind cultural venue that hosts a variety of different events for patrons throughout the year.

 The Institute of Texan Cultures offers various event spaces to host your special occasion from: rehearsal dinners, wedding ceremony, wedding reception, anniversary parties, and birthday parties.
 In addition, we also offer spaces for your engagement and wedding photos.

 This elegant room is just right for: leadership meetings, staff retreats, business luncheons, and large conferences.
 The meeting space can be set-up in a variety of ways, and is equipped for audio visual presentations.
 Your guests will also get a spectacular view of the Tower of Americas and HemisFair park next door.

 This meeting room allows set ups in a variety of ways from: classroom presentations, training sessions, and even small intimate dinner receptions.
 There is also the option to partition the room, and make it into two meeting rooms.
 The meeting room is equipped for audio visual presentations.

 Room Capacity: Full Room 50, Half Room 25

-The Auditorium has a variety of set-ups including: u-shape style, classroom, and theatre style.
+The Auditorium has a variety of set-ups including: u-shape style, classroom, and theater style.
 A small stage in front of the room allows for small performances or panel discussions.
 The meeting room is equipped for audio-visual presentations.